MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/cross-tenant-synchronization-overview.md

 What attributes can't be synchronized?

-- Attributes including (but not limited to) managers, photos, custom security attributes, and user attributes outside of the directory can't be synchronized by cross-tenant synchronization.
+- Attributes including (but not limited to) photos, custom security attributes, and user attributes outside of the directory can't be synchronized by cross-tenant synchronization.

 Can I control where user attributes are sourced/managed?